 Binomial noise.
-Theoretic treatments of LWE-based encryption typically consider LWE with Gaussian noise, either rounded Gaussian [81] or discrete Gaussian [25].
-As a result, many early implementations also sampled noise from a discrete Gaussian distribution, which turns out to be either fairly inefficient (see, for example, [23]) or vulnerable to timing attacks (see, for example, [26, 76, 38]).
+Theoretic treatments of LWE-based encryption typically consider LWE with Gaussian noise, either rounded Gaussian [94] or discrete Gaussian [28].
+As a result, many early implementations also sampled noise from a discrete Gaussian distribution, which turns out to be either fairly inefficient (see, for example, [25]) or vulnerable to timing attacks (see, for example, [29, 89, 45]).
 The performance of the best known attacks against LWE-based encryption does not depend on the exact distribution of noise, but rather on the standard deviation (and potentially the entropy).
 This motivates the use of noise distributions that we can easily, efficiently, and securely sample from.
-One example is the centered binomial distribution used in [7].
+One example is the centered binomial distribution used in [10].
 Another example is the use of "learning-with-rounding" (LWR), which adds deterministic uniform noise by dropping bits as in Kyber's Compress_q function.
 In the design of Kyber we decided to use centered binomial noise and thus rely on LWE instead of LWR as the underlying problem.
-The compression of ciphertexts via Compress_q introduces additional noise (making the scheme more secure), but we do not consider this noise in our security analysis (this choice is motivated by the absence of a Ring/Module variant of a hardness reduction for LWR [13]).

 Allowing decapsulation failures.
 Another interesting design decision is whether to allow decapsulation failures (i.e., decryption failures in Kyber.CPAPKE) or choose parameters that not only have a negligible, but a zero chance of failure.
-The advantages of zero failure probability are obvious: CCA transforms and security proofs become easier and we could have avoided a whole discussion of attacks exploiting decapsulation failures in Subsection 5.3.
+The advantages of zero failure probability are obvious: CCA transforms and security proofs become easier and we can avoid the whole discussion of attacks exploiting decapsulation failures in Subsection 5.5.
 The disadvantage of designing LWE-based encryption with zero failures is that it means either decreasing security against attacks targeting the underlying lattice problem (by significantly decreasing the noise) or decreasing performance (by compensating for the loss in security via an increase of the lattice dimension).
-The decision to allow failure probabilities of $< 2^{-160}$ in all parameter sets of Kyber reflects the intuition that
+The decision to allow failure probabilities in all parameter sets of Kyber reflects the intuition that

-- decapsulation failures are a problem if they appear with non-negligible probability; but - attacks attempting to exploit failures that occur with extremely low probability as in Kyber are a much smaller threat than, for example, improvements to hybrid attacks [49] targeting schemes with very low noise.
+- decapsulation failures are a problem if they appear with non-negligible probability; but - attacks attempting to exploit failures that occur with extremely low probability as in Kyber are a much smaller threat than, for example, improvements to hybrid attacks [56] targeting schemes with very low noise.